quotient-im/libQuotient/README.md

 qmake qmc-example.pro
 make all
 ```
-This will get you `debug/qmc-example` and `release/qmc-example` console executables that login to the Matrix server at matrix.org with credentials of your choosing (pass the username and password as arguments), run a sync long-polling loop and do some tests of the library API.
+This will get you `debug/qmc-example` and `release/qmc-example`
+console executables that login to the Matrix server at matrix.org with
+credentials of your choosing (pass the username and password as arguments),
+run a sync long-polling loop and do some tests of the library API.
+Note that
+qmake didn't really know about C++17 until Qt 5.12 so if your Qt is older
+you may have quite a bit of warnings during the compilation process.

-Installing the standalone library with qmake is not implemented yet.
+Installing the standalone library with qmake is not implemented yet; PRs are
+welcome though.

 ## Troubleshooting